OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

     db = sqlitedict.SqliteDict( 'paraboloid', 'openmdao' )

 There are two arguments to create an instance of SqliteDict.
-The first, `'paraboloid'`, is the name of the sqlite file.
+The first, `'paraboloid'`, is the name of the sqlite database file.
 The second, `'openmdao'`, is the name of the table in the sqlite database.
 For the SqliteRecorder in OpenMDAO, all the case recording is done to the `'openmdao'` table.